mecxist/LIL_OS/README.md

 ---

-## Getting Started (Using Terminal Commands)
+## Getting Started

 **Manual installation instructions are provided inline with Liberatory Intelligence principles** — we believe in empowering developers with the knowledge and skills to work autonomously in their development environments.

-These step-by-step terminal instructions help you learn fundamental skills while setting up LIL OS.
+**Ready to install?** See the [Installation Guide](docs/INSTALLATION_GUIDE.md) for step-by-step terminal instructions that help you learn fundamental skills while setting up LIL OS.

 **Not quite ready to do things manually yet, or want to get a feel for working within GitHub?** We understand!
 Read the [User Guide](docs/USER_GUIDE.md) which includes chat prompts you can use with your AI assistant to get guided help through the setup process.

-**Want to learn the terminal?** Here are resources to help you get familiar with the terminal within the IDEs we recommend:

-Here are the official resources for the IDEs that work best with LIL OS, for referrence:
-- **Cursor:** [Cursor Terminal Documentation](https://docs.cursor.com/features/terminal) - Learn how to use the integrated terminal in Cursor
-- **VS Code:** [VS Code Integrated Terminal Guide](https://code.visualstudio.com/docs/terminal/basics) - Official VS Code terminal documentation
-- **JetBrains (IntelliJ, WebStorm, etc.):** [JetBrains Terminal Guide](https://www.jetbrains.com/help/idea/terminal-emulator.html) - Using the terminal in JetBrains IDEs
-- **General Terminal Tutorials:** [Command Line Crash Course](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line) - Cross-platform terminal basics

-### Step 0: Check if you have Python installed

 **First, let's make sure you have Python 3 installed:**